 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.

-In Idaho, the SHIP is called Senior Health Insurance Benefits Advisors Program (SHIBA).
+- In Utah, the SHIP is called Senior Health Insurance Information Program. - In Idaho, the SHIP is called Senior Health Insurance Benefits Advisors Program (SHIBA).

-SHIBA is an independent (not connected with any insurance company or health plan) state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.
+The SHIP is an independent (not connected with any insurance company or health plan) state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.

-SHIBA counselors can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
-SHIBA counselors can also help you with Medicare questions or problems and help you understand your Medicare plan choices and answer questions about switching plans.
+SHIP counselors can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
+SHIP counselors can also help you with Medicare questions or problems and help you understand your Medicare plan choices and answer questions about switching plans.